LineageOS/lineage_wiki/_includes/templates/recovery_install_apx.md

 {% else %}
     * `tar -xvf {{ device.flash_codename }}_flash_package.tar.xz`
 {% endif %}
+    {% include alerts/note.html content="To discern if the device is in APX mode, run `sudo dmesg` on your host, and look for "Product: APX", if it doesn't show, please try this step again or try a different USB cable/port until it enumerates." %}

 3. Power off the device, and boot it into download mode:
     * {{ device.download_boot }}
 4. Now, from the same terminal as before, run: